GabriStucchi/Spicer/README.md

 2. Select the tonality and bpm of your music piece.
 3. Press 'R' and wait a bar to start recording.
 4. Play in four bars the basic chords of your piece, then they will loop and form the harmony structure.
-5. Choose which instruments to include and their spicer levels: the pepper on the logo will tell you the spiciness of the performance!
+5. Choose which instruments to include and their Spicer levels: look at the chili pepper on the logo to check the spiciness of the performance!
 6. Now you can start playing and improvising your solo with a synth and obtain the spiciest sound by tuning its parameters.

 * EASY MODE: Instead of playing the chords for defining the harmony of the piece it's possible to play just the root of each one; then they will be harmonized depending on the key.